 Our Analysis and Test Results

-The Columbia Heavenly Omni-Heat Lace-Up boot offers 11 inches of pure comfort and weather protection.
+The Columbia Heavenly Omni-Heat Lace-Up offers 11 inches of pure comfort and weather protection.
 Wear it for less technical hikes, to work, or around town.
 This is one of the most versatile boots tested.

 Comfort & Fit